 What is DBT?

 Dialectical behavior therapy is a type of CBT.
 It works in a very similar way but geared more toward reactions than thought patterns.
-DBT is a conventional treatment for people with a borderline personality disorder, a mental health condition.
+DBT is a conventional treatment for people with borderline personality disorder, a mental health condition.

 Those with borderline personality disorder have intense reactions to things in their lives, like relationships and rejection.
 They may have self-image issues that affect their goals and value system.
-The National Epidemiologic Survey on Alcohol and Related Conditions Study found that 47 percent of people suffering from a substance use disorder also have a borderline personality disorder.
+The National Epidemiologic Survey on Alcohol and Related Conditions Study found that 47 percent of people suffering from a substance use disorder also have borderline personality disorder.
 They may use drugs or drink alcohol as a way to feel better.

 CBT vs DBT

 DBT is a form of CBT, but there are differences.
 For one thing, cognitive behavioral therapy is a short-term process.
 There is a time limitation on this therapy, and it is typically goal-focused.

 Dialectical behavioral therapy is a long-term process broken down into distinct sections: mindfulness, distress tolerance, emotional regulation, and interpersonal effectiveness.
 DBT builds on the foundations of cognitive-behavioral therapy but goes beyond it.

 How Cognitive Behavioral Therapy Fits Into Addiction Treatment

 One common thing about these two kinds of therapy is you may see them both as you look at different drug and alcohol treatment programs.
 People suffering from addiction often have negative thoughts that influence their recovery.
 Cognitive-behavioral therapy helps to identify and break them down to rebuild thought patterns.
 Without this process, the negative thoughts could continue and interfere with healing plus trigger a relapse every time something changes.